What is quality?

-Dr Sarah Farquhar, recommends parents and others look for what she termed the "Six Signs of Quality Early Childhood Education" as together these signs provide the strongest indication of whether an early childhood service is good for children and will be less likely be detrimental to children's well-being.
+These are the "Six Signs of Quality Early Childhood Education" and together these signs provide the strongest indication of whether an early childhood service is good for children and will be less likely be detrimental to children's well-being.

 The Six Signs of Quality Early Childhood Education

-1. The child is happy at the ECE service and wants to be at it.
+1. The child is happy at the centre or service and wants to be at it.
 The child shows lots of smiles and laughter, receives and gives hugs, builds friendships, and is always keen in the morning to get ready to go to the service.